Is your blog a bit of a jerk?

 Shall we take a look at 6 ways to blog better?
 Well, shall we?!
 Great!
 Here goes:

 We’ve all had the misfortune of reading a braggy blog.
 And yes, I nearly always mention this each time I write about blogging (which is a lot).
 Alas, brag blogging is still very much ‘in’.
 A business blog will often be one of two things: boring or self-indulgent.
 (And if you’re ‘lucky’ it might be both.)
 We’re all guilty of navel-gazing from time to time but for some, it’s their marketing MO.

 Don’t misunderstand me, I want you to write as you (or your organisation).
 That’s your spice, and it’s the main reason your blog will tease the content tastebuds of your readers.
 Tone of voice is the seasoning you rub into your word meat.
 And as disgusting as that sounds, it’s very true.
 People won’t keep reading if they hate your style.
-But wait!
-A blog is not to be confused with a sales page.

 Some folks will enjoy the way you write.
 That might be the only reason they sign up for it.
 And like I said, if success is building a fanbase, that’s perfect.

 2. Speak to who your audience is and where they is—are.